 Plantar Fasciitis

 Plantar fasciitis is a common cause of heel pain, characterized by stabbing pain in the bottom of the foot, especially with the first steps in the morning, due to inflammation from micro-tears in the connective tissue.
-It is often caused by overuse, high arches/flat feet, or excessive weight.
-Treatments typically include rest, stretching, and supportive shoes, with recovery often taking several months.
+It is often caused by wearing worn out shoes, high arches/flat feet, or excessive weight.
+Treatments typically include rest, icing, stretching, and wearing supportive shoes.
+Recovery take weeks if addressed or or months if not addressed or treated.

 Symptoms of Plantar Fasciitis